TheRandomCrew/coolticket-server/coolticket-server/docs/INSTALLATION.md

 At this point we should have 3 sets of DBs credentials in the `.env` file.
 If you need more with this check [this info](#set-enviromental-variables).
 When you are positive that DBs are working and you can connect, let's move to migration and seed.

-- `set-db:dev` to leave DB ready for seeding.
+- `npm run set-db:dev` to leave DB ready for seeding.
 Note that this will wipe all existing data if it exists.
 It apply all the migrations: create tables, seed them and be ready for action!

 - `npm run dev` to start the local server